Giclee Prints, Paper And Canvas

 Original Painted In Sept.
 2018, 20″x24″ (51cm x 61cm) Acrylic On Panel – SOLD to Fred Whitehead, Kansas City KS, USA through the Jones Gallery

-IX: John went raging out of Lenina’s apartment after a call from Linda’s nurse.
-He’d never been taught in civilization, that without families, there were no need for funerals, and hospitals also served as crematoriums.
+John went raging out of Lenina’s apartment after a call from Linda’s nurse.
+He’d never been taught in civilization that without families, funerals were unnecessary, and hospitals also served as crematoriums.